davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-Much of the reason for the attractiveness of the stalled slab hypothesis is its utility to explain sparse volcanism in the Coast Ranges in the Neogene, and relatively low .
+Much of the reason for the attractiveness of the stalled slab hypothesis is its utility to explain sparse volcanism in the Coast Ranges in the Neogene, and modern heat flow values too low to be explained by a shallow slab window.

-Whether the migrating slab window caused wholesale replacement of underlying mantle lithosphere has been examined by several workers. @Erkan2008 examined the possibility of wholesale ML replacement with upwelling asthenosphere, against a possible "stalled slab".
+Whether the migrating slab window caused wholesale replacement of underlying mantle lithosphere has been examined by several workers. @Erkan2008 examined the possibility of wholesale ML replacement with upwelling asthenosphere, against a possible "stalled slab". <comment>More explanation here</comment>
 They concluded the stalled slab was more likely.
 We agree with their primary assertion against the upwelling asthenosphere, but think that lithospheric nappes explain the data elegantly.